Policy for the Promotion of Welfare and Care of Children and Vulnerable Adults

 They should not:

-It should be clear to all that matters covered by this policy are to be handled in a sensitive and confidential manner, at all times following the policy and procedures as outlined in this document.
+It should be clear to all that matter covered by this policy are to be handled in a sensitive and confidential manner, at all times following he policy and procedures as outlined in this document.

 Where action may not be clear under this policy, members must seek the advice of the Club Welfare Officer whose responsibilities are well defined within this document.
 The Committee has undertaken in this policy to investigate all matters that are reported and will follow the guidelines as set down by the BMFA.

-With the exception of ensuring the safety of any member under this policy; under no circumstances shall any member of EDMAC take the resolution of such matters into their own hands.
-Equally they should not draw any conclusions over any information that has been reported to them.
+With the exception of ensuring the safety of any member under this policy; under no circumstances shall any conclusions over any information that has been reports to them.
 The Club Welfare Officer has the responsibility to be the initial point of contact in matters concerning this policy and will ensure that action is taken within the guidelines of this policy.